igopalakrishna/resnet-cifar10-classification-4.3M-params/README.md

-# ResNet-18 CIFAR-10 Image Classification (5M Params)
+# ResNet-18 CIFAR-10 Image Classification (4.3M Params ONLY!)

 A deep learning project implementing **ResNet-18** for **CIFAR-10 image classification** using **PyTorch**.
 The model is trained **from scratch**, keeping the number of parameters **under 5 million**, and achieves **94%+ validation accuracy**.